jonnylaw/ComposableStateSpaceModels/README.md

 # Composable POMP Models

-This is a Scala library for partially observed Markov processes (POMP) with a continuous time latent state.
-Composable POMP models can be used to model a variety of univariate time series data.
-As of version 0.2, this library is built using [fs2 streams](https://github.com/functional-streams-for-scala/fs2).
+This is a Scala library for inference and filtering of state space models with a continuous time latent state.
+The library relies on Akka Streams.

-For library documentation, see the [guide](https://jonnylaw.github.io/ComposableStateSpaceModels), this is currently being updated for version 0.2.0 of the library.
+For library documentation, see the [guide](https://jonnylaw.github.io/ComposableStateSpaceModels).

 ## Quick Start